-Black, a Democrat, was the representative for Pennsylvania's 16th congressional district from 1845 to 1847.
+Black was the representative for Pennsylvania’s 16th congressional district and was a Democrat.
+He served from 1845 to 1847.

 From Dec 1836 to Mar 1847, Black missed 381 of 1,375 roll call votes, which is 27.7%.
 This is on par with the median of 24.6% among the lifetime records of representatives serving in Mar 1847.
 The chart below reports missed votes over time.